-Our family black book, boy does that sound strange.
-When I’m speaking of our family’s black book, I’m referring to a, black three ring binder that was passed on to me by my mom.
-This is a
+My Family Book Our family black book, boy does that sound strange.
+I’m referring to a black three-ring binder that was passed on to me by my mom.
+This is a book full of wonderful antidotes, dates, photos, copied documents,

 I decided since the last two blogs on Matrilineal Monday were my great grandmothers on my dad’s side I would continue with the Langston ladies.
 I hope that’s okay with everyone.
 Now where do I begin